cosmicBboy/cosmicBboy.github.io/_posts/2015-12-23-quest-for-an-offensiveness-detector-part-1.md

 Ultimately, we want to process our data so that we can create some interesting things with them, like visualizations and machine learning models.

 After seeing the unfiltered version of the results that you are about to see, I decided that processing select words (namely the n-word) was appropriate.
-While it is important to let the data speak for itself, I didn't feel comfortable presenting these results without exercising some editorial judgement.
+While it's important to let the data speak for itself, I didn't feel comfortable presenting these results without exercising some editorial judgement.

 **Warning: there is some offensive language in this text analysis.**